brugr9/UEPluginVolumeCreator/README.md

 ### 2.1.
 Objects

 The plugin provides the rendering of image-stack based volumes, commonly known as scalar volumes.
-The plugin however does not support the rendering of other type of volumes, like vector volumes or tensor volumes.
-Following the Object Oriented Paradigm OOP the following domain specific entities are implemented as Blueprint Classes or Actors respectively (see figure 2.1.):
+However, the plugin does not support rendering of either vector or tensor volumes.
+Following the object oriented paradigm the domain specific entities are implemented as Blueprint Actors (see figure 2.1.):

 * Scalar Volume SV
 * Values of Interest VOI